Oghma-Infinium/Vagabond/README.md

 #### Downloading and Installing Vagabond

 Downloading and installing Vagabond can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the `Slow Download` button for each mod.

+**NOTE**: If you are downloading *without* Premium, please make sure you download [Impactful Blocking](https://www.skyrim-guild.com/s/Impactful-Blocking-14.rar) manually and place the archive in your downloads folder for Vagabond first.

 To install Vagabond, complete the following steps: